Geeks in Phoenix

 Resetting your network adapter in Windows 10

-Reinstall the network adapter(s)
+Reinstall your network adapter(s)

 Do not delete the driver when reinstalling the network adapter